Coat of arms and flag of New Jersey: Design

-It was originally designed by Pierre Eugene du Simitiere in 1777 and was modified slightly in 1928.

-The seal is the central motif in the flag of New Jersey and the great seal of the state of New Jersey.

-The coat of arms contains a horse's head; beneath that is a helmet, showing that New Jersey governs itself, and it has three plows on a shield to highlight the state's agriculture tradition, which shows why the state has the nickname "Garden State".
-The two Goddesses represent the state motto, "Liberty and Prosperity".
+The coat of arms contains a horse's head; beneath that is a helmet, showing that New Jersey governs itself, and it has three plows on a shield to highlight the state's agriculture tradition, which shows why the state has the nickname “Garden State.”
+The two Goddesses represent the state motto, “Liberty and Prosperity.”
 Liberty is on the left.
-She is holding a staff with a liberty cap on it, and the word liberty underneath her.
+She is holding a staff with a liberty cap on it, and the word “LIBERTY” is underneath her.
 The goddess on the right is Ceres, goddess of agriculture.
-She is holding a cornucopia with prosperity written below her.
+She is holding a cornucopia with the word “PROSPERITY” written below her.